Utility: A Comprehensive Definition for Global Investors

 What is Utility?

-In trading, utility is a measure of the perceived benefit or satisfaction gained from an investment.
-It's not just about profits; it encompasses risk tolerance, personal goals, and market conditions.
-A retail trader must assess the utility of each trade to align with their individual trading strategy and risk profile.
+In trading, utility measures the perceived benefit or satisfaction gained from an investment.
+It encompasses not just profits but also risk tolerance, personal goals, and market conditions.
+Retail traders must assess the utility of each trade to align with their trading strategy and risk profile.

 Key Components of Utility

-1. Risk Tolerance: Understanding how much risk you can comfortably take is crucial.
-This varies from trader to trader.
+1. Risk Tolerance: Understanding how much risk you can comfortably take varies from trader to trader.

 2. Profit Potential: Evaluating the possible upside of a trade against its associated risks.